bergwerf/euclid/README.md

 Euclid
 ======
-Euclid is a library of algorithms to compute intersections between 2D shapes.
+Euclid is a library of algorithms to construct 2D shapes from points and compute intersections between 2D shapes.